carrvo/PiggyMarket/Integration/README.md

 third-party dependencies will be matched to their defined component-level interface using the Adapter Pattern, so that they can be handed in to the corresponding component.
-### IntegrationTests
-This holds all `PowerShell` `Pester` tests that require `Moq`ing.
-### FunctionalTests
-This holds all `PowerShell` `Pester` tests that set up a fully operational environment and run production-like user commands against.
-Can also be thought of as "API Tests".
 ### UseCases
 This holds `PowerShell` `Pester` tests who constitute:
 - Requirements Documentation